Sentilix/pitty/README.md

 Pitzwald himself was against the use of QuickHeal (for priests), and this addon was made to help him identify "QH slackers" in the guild.

-Pitzwald stopped playing Autumn 2017, after a ban wave wiped the top of GGC and caused &lt;Goldshire Golfclub&gt; to stop all raiding activity, and although Pitzwald himself was not banned,he quitted the game for good after guild stopped raiding.
+Pitzwald stopped playing Autumn 2017, after a ban wave wiped the top of GGC and caused &lt;Goldshire Golfclub&gt; to stop all raiding activity, and although Pitzwald himself was not banned, he quitted the game for good after guild stopped raiding.

 RIP Pitzwald.